Trhod17/learn_math/readme.md

 programming the "problems" in Python.

 "Why?", you might ask.
 Well, like writing in cursive, the ability to pencil out a long math problem is of little use in this day and age.
-To add fuel to the fire most work situation that require some mathematics are done using a computer instead of a pencil, yet we are only teaching "programming a computer" to a sub-selection of users who actually need the skills.
+To add fuel to the fire most work situations that require some mathematics are done using a computer instead of a pencil, yet we are only teaching "programming a computer" to a sub-selection of users who actually need the skills.